Mean-based incomplete pairwise comparisons method with the reference values: Preliminaries

 There are at least a dozen methods for computing a vector $w$ \citep{Choo2004acff,Kulakowski2020utahp}.
-The two most popular are the Eigenvalue Method (EVM) and Geometric Mean Method (GMM).
-The first one was originally proposed by Saaty in his seminal paper \citep{Saaty1977asmf} is based on the concept of a vector and the eigenvalue of the matrix $C$.
-So, let $C=[c_{ij}]$ be a PC matrix containing expert judgments for $n$ alternatives, and $w_{\textit{max}}$ be a principal eigenvector of $C$ i.e.
+The two most popular are the Eigenvalue Method (EVM) and the Geometric Mean Method (GMM).
+Saaty originally proposed the first one in his seminal paper \citep{Saaty1977asmf} which is based on the concept of a vector and the eigenvalue of the matrix $C$.
+So, let $C=[c_{ij}]$ be a PC matrix containing expert judgments for $n$ alternatives, and $w_{\textit{max}}$ be a principal eigenvector of $C$, i.e.